Evgenii Dadonov

-Yevgeny Anatolyevich Dadonov (Евгений Анатольевич Дадонов; born 12 March 1989) is a Russian professional ice hockey player for the Dallas Stars of the National Hockey League (NHL).
-He previously played in two stints for the Florida Panthers where he was originally selected 71st overall in the 2007 NHL Entry Draft, as well as the Ottawa Senators, Vegas Golden Knights and Montreal Canadiens.
+Yevgeny Anatolyevich Dadonov (Евгений Анатольевич Дадонов; born 12 March 1989) is a Russian professional ice hockey player who is a winger for the New Jersey Devils of the National Hockey League (NHL).
+He previously played in two stints for the Florida Panthers where he was originally selected 71st overall in the 2007 NHL Entry Draft, as well as the Ottawa Senators, Vegas Golden Knights, Montreal Canadiens and Dallas Stars.

 Playing career

-Dadonov played for Traktor Chelyabinsk in the RSL and KHL.
-He was drafted 71st overall by the Florida Panthers in the 2007 NHL Entry Draft and joined the team in 2009, playing a season with their American Hockey League (AHL) affiliate, the Rochester Americans.
+Dadonov played for Traktor Chelyabinsk in the Russian Super League and Kontinental Hockey League (KHL).
+He was drafted 71st overall by the Florida Panthers of the National Hockey League (NHL) in the 2007 NHL Entry Draft and joined the team in 2009, playing a season with their American Hockey League (AHL) affiliate, the Rochester Americans.

 North America

+Dadonov was recalled by the Panthers and made his NHL debut on 6 April 2010 in a 5–2 loss to the Ottawa Senators, though the coach, Peter DeBoer praised his play after the game.
+He played four games with the Panthers during the 2009–10 season.
+Returning to Rochester the following season, he was recalled on 7 December 2010 to replace an injured Radek Dvořák.
 Dadonov scored his first NHL goal on 15 December 2010 against Cam Ward of the Carolina Hurricanes.
 In January 2011 Dadonov was selected to participate in the 2011 NHL All-Star Game SuperSkills Competition as one of 12 rookies.

 In the 2011–12 season, the last year of his entry-level contract, after failing to gain a regular position into the Panthers line-up on 18 January 2012, Dadonov was traded, along with A.J.
 Jenks, by the Panthers to the Carolina Hurricanes in exchange for Jonathan Matsumoto and Mattias Lindstrom.
+He played 15 games with the Panthers that year, tallying two goals and three points and nine points in 20 games with the Panthers AHL affiliate, the San Antonio Rampage.
 Dadonov was assigned to the Hurricanes' affiliate, the Charlotte Checkers where he played the remainder of the season out.